MLReef/mlreef/README.md

 **The collaboration platform for Machine Learning**

 **MLReef is an open source ML-Ops platform that helps you collaborate, reproduce and share your Machine Learning work with thousands of other users.**

+ **IMPORTANT: We are no longer supporting and updating this repository.
+We are still actively working on this project but on our main repo at GitLab**.

 </div>